 Carmen Rios, MS, MBA

-Carmen earned her MBA degree from the University of Houston in 2010 and her Master’s degree in Bioengineering from the University of Pittsburgh in 2012.
-Though Carmen's background/training and past research was in Biomedical Engineering, Carmen is eager to broaden her toolkit of knowledge by learning as much as she can about molecular biology, namely RNA biogenesis, function and regulation.
+Carmen earned her MBA degree from the University of Houston in 2010 and her MS degree in Bioengineering from the University of Pittsburgh in 2012.
+Though Carmen's background/training and past research were in Biomedical Engineering, she is eager to broaden her toolkit of knowledge by learning as much as she can about molecular biology, namely RNA biogenesis, function and regulation.

 Natalia Martinez, PhD (Post-Doctoral Fellow, 2009-2013)